WordPress/gutenberg/packages/components/CONTRIBUTING.md

 In these situations, an alternative approach is to "soft-deprecate" the given legacy API.
 This is achieved by removing traces of the API from the docs, while the code keeps supporing it in the background (with or without a warning)

-### Components structure

-The contents of the `@wordpress/components` package can be divided into three groups: UI Primitives, UI Blocks, and Utilities.

-#### UI Primitives

-Lower-level components, which are usually composed together to build the second type of components: UI Blocks.
-UI Primitives usually don't contain translated text and aim at being highly configurable (at the expense of exposing more props and therefore more complexity).

-UI Primitives can be useful when in need of building an app with all new UI that looks and feels like WordPress but isn't powered by other WordPress technologies (like `@wordpress/i18n`).

-_[Note: we need to discuss how to properly classify/label these components.
-Should we introduce `primitives`, `blocks` and `utils` folders in the `src` folder?
-Should we include a standard way in each component's README to show which category it belongs to?]_

-#### UI Blocks

-Higher-level components, which usually offer fewer props compared to UI Primitives and contain translated text.
-These components use other WordPress technologies and are ready to be used in Gutenberg's UI.

-#### Utilities

-Components and other utilities function that don't necessarily render a piece of UI to screen, but are instead useful when implementing a given piece of functionality.

 ### Components composition

 [To be expanded] E.g.: